Pirate-Weather/pirateweather/docs/Blog/KongGatewayInfrastructure.md

 1. Cloud native.
 Kong is designed to run in containers and has built in support for AWS Lambda, which meant it fit right in with my existing infrastructure.
 2. Scalable.
 Running in containers, Kong is more than capable of handling as many requests as I could throw at it and doesn’t have any key limitations.
 3. Compatible.
 My awesome registration provider ([Apiable](https://www.apiable.io/)) already supported it as a backend, and the API is very straightforward.
 4. Customization.
-Kong supports custom plug-ins, which let me use a URL based API Key as authentication.
+Kong supports custom plug-ins, which let me use a URL-based API Key as authentication.
 5. Open Source!
 It felt wrong to put an open weather API behind a proprietary gateway, so this was an added plus.

 ### Overview